codahale/time-id/README.md

 ## How it works

-The identifiers are Base64-encoded, using an alphabet which is both URL-safe and which preserves lexical ordering.
+The identifiers are encoded with Radix-64 using an alphabet which is both URL-safe and which preserves lexical ordering.
 Each ID consists of a 32-bit, big-endian timestamp (the number of seconds since 1.4e9 seconds after the Unix epoch), plus 128 bits of random data.

 ## Is it fast?